Generative Models as a Data Source for Multiview Representation Learning: Method

 Here $\mathbf{x}_a$ is an \textit{anchor} image, $\{\mathbf{x}_a, \mathbf{x}_p\}$ is a \textit{positive} pair of images, i.e. a pair we want to bring together in embedding space. $\{\mathbf{x}_a, \mathbf{x}^k_n\}$ is a \textit{negative} pair of images, which we want to push apart.

 Different contrastive learning algorithms differ in how the positive and negative pairs are defined.
-Commonly, $\mathbf{x}_a$ and $\mathbf{x}_p$ are two different transformations (i.e. data transformations in pixel space) of the same underlying image, and $\mathbf{x}^k_n$ is a transformation of a different randomly selected image~\cite{chen2020simple, he2020momentum, gidaris2018unsupervised}.
+Commonly, $\mathbf{x}_a$ and $\mathbf{x}_p$ are two different transformations (i.e. data augmentations in pixel space) of the same underlying image, and $\mathbf{x}^k_n$ is a transformation of a different randomly selected image~\citep{chen2020simple, he2020momentum, gidaris2018unsupervised}.

-Our analysis focuses both on how the datapoints are sampled in the first place, and on how they are transformed to create negative and positive pairs: \setdefaultleftmargin{1em}{1em}{}{}{}{} \begin{compactenum} \item What happens when $\mathbf{x}$ is \textit{fake} data sampled from an IGM rather than \textit{real} data sampled from a dataset? \item How can we use transformations in pixel space and in latent space to define positive and negative pairs? \end{compactenum} Different answers to these two questions yield the specific methods we compare, as described in the next sections.
+Our analysis focuses both on how the datapoints are sampled in the first place, and on how they are transformed to create negative and positive pairs: \setdefaultleftmargin{1em}{1em}{}{}{}{} \begin{compactenum} \item What happens when $\mathbf{x}$ is \textit{fake} data sampled from an IGM rather than \textit{real} data from a dataset? \item How can we use transformations in pixel space and in latent space to define positives/negatives? \end{compactenum} Different answers to these two questions yield the specific methods we compare, as described in the next sections.